Why we are spotlighting this issue

 This part of the project will focus on barriers to challenging Self Directed Support decisions, specifically when entitlements have been reduced without a reduction in need.
 We will publish a report on this in due course.

 Additionally, through consultation with rights holders, civil society and key stakeholders during the development of our Strategic Plan 2024-28, we identified access to justice as an area which requires our continued focus.
-This theme, as well as our top priorities, will inform future Spotlight Projects over this period.
+This theme, as well as our other top priorities, will inform future Spotlight Projects over this period.

 Long Description